BitBytesIO/Package-Manager/README.md

 ## Installation

 1. **Download the Add-On:**
-    - Save the script from this repository as a `.py` file.
+    - Save the script from this repository.
 2. **Install the Add-On in Blender:**
     - Open Blender.
     - Go to `Edit` > `Preferences` > `Add-ons`.
-    - Click `Install...` and select the saved `.py` file.
+    - Click `Install...` and select the `Package-Manager.zip` file.
     - Enable the add-on by checking the checkbox next to "Package Manager."
 3. **Access the Panel:**
     - Switch to the Text Editor workspace.